C2SM/icon-vis/README.md

     That's a psyplot 1.4.1 error and should be resolved by installing the newest version of psyplot.

-    _Note: make sure there are no psyplot packages installed on the local user, e.g., under Users/username/.local/lib/python3.9/site-packages/.
+    _Note: make sure there are no psyplot packages installed on the local user, e.g., under /users/username/.local/lib/python3.9/site-packages/.
 If there are, they need to be uninstalled and installed again._

+7. *Random error in a python package pointing to /users/username/.local/lib/python3.9/site-packages/ instead of your environment*

+    Deactivate your environment and uninstall the package causing the error with `pip uninstall`.
+Now activate your environment again and the package should now point to the right location.

 # Contacts